 This topic describes how to restore the data of an ApsaraDB for MongoDB instance to self-managed MongoDB databases by using logical backup.
 Data restoration uses the mongorestore command.
 You must have created a logical backup and downloaded the logical backup file to the server where you plan to run the mongorestore command.

-- A replica set instance (three- or more-node) is used.
+- A replica set instance with three or more nodes is created.

-- The ApsaraDB for MongoDB instance and the user-created MongoDB databases run the same database version.
+- The ApsaraDB for MongoDB instance and the self-managed MongoDB databases run the same database version.